kuujo/vertigo/README.md

 *does not impact Vertigo's synchronization*.
 In other words, even if a network is deployed locally, if the current Vert.x cluster is a Xync cluster, Vertigo will still coordinate with other Vert.x instances using Xync.
-This allows locally deployed networks to be referenced and reconfigured event outside of the instance in which it was deployed.
+This allows locally deployed networks to be referenced and reconfigured even outside of the instance in which it was deployed.
 For instance, users can deploy one component of the `foo` network locally in one Vert.x instance and deploy a separate component of the `foo` network locally in another Vert.x instance and both components will still become a part of the same network event though